-The pedal I reviewed is called the Cusack Screamer.
-It is the modern-day version of the traditional staple in your tone bank, the tubescreamer.
+The Cusack Screamer is the modern-day version of the traditional staple in your tone bank, the tube screamer.
 Made popular by many guitar greats, such as Stevie Ray Vaughan, this pedal became the alternative for folks seeking overdrive who wanted to emulate the sound of a tube amp turned up to 11, so to speak.
 I have owned quite a few different versions of the Tubescreamer and I have really enjoyed this modern version of a classic must-have.
 I have found this one to be the most transparent and responsive with respect to the natural sound of your instrument and subtleties that you might execute in the way of articulation.

 Jon Cusack’s overdrive pedal has the usual three adjustable knobs associated with OD pedals: Level, Tone, and Drive.
 All three are quite effective in range and allow for much in the way of tweak-ability.
 An added plus is Jon’s use of those mini-chicken head knobs, affectionately called chickys.
 On a dimly-lit stage you can easily see exactly where you have each parameter set.